Esperanto in Korea: Early spread and Japanese oppression

 The earliest record of Esperanto in the Korean peninsula is in a Japanese newspaper which says that Gojong of Korea learnt basic phrases in Esperanto in 1906.
 The first Esperantisto is considered to be Hong Myong-hui who learned Esperanto in 1910 in China and selected his pen name as "ByeokCho" which means the "first green man (referencing the fact the color of the Esperanto movement green and proclaiming him as first Esperantist)".
 The organized Esperanto movement in Korea is considered to have first started with the establishment of the public learning sessions held at the YMCA led by Kim Ok in 1920.
 The learners of Esperanto in this session founded the Korean Esperanto Association in the same year (Then known as the Joseon Esperanto Association).
-In the founding issue of the magazine "Peheoh (Ruins)" in 1920, Kim Ok first published a poem in Esperanto called "La ruino" and published a series on self study of the Esperanto language on the magazine "Gaebyeok" in 1922, linking his literary work with his project to spread the Esperanto movement.
+In the founding issue of the magazine Peheoh (Ruins) in 1920, Kim Ok first published a poem in Esperanto called "La ruino" and published a series on self study of the Esperanto language on the magazine "Gaebyeok" in 1922, linking his literary work with his project to spread the Esperanto movement.
 The first reading book in Esperanto was published in 1923 by Sin Bong Jo, and a serialized lesson on Esperanto and a fixed article just for Esperanto was published in the Korean newspaper Dong-a Ilbo in 1924.
 Kim Ok also had significant contributions in the translations of contemporary Korean literature at the times like the "Potato" of Kim Dong In and published many theses in Esperanto.
-In 1937, a magazine written fully in Esperanto called the "Korean Esperantisto" was founded by Hong hyong hui, but soon became defunct due to the decision of the Japanese authorities to oppress the publication.
+In 1937, a magazine written fully in Esperanto called the "Korean Esperantisto" was founded by Hong Hyong-ui, but soon became defunct due to the decision of the Japanese authorities to oppress the publication.